equinor/fmu-tools/docs/qcproperties.rst

 All methods can be run from either RMS python, or from files (e.g. from an ERT job).

 XTGeo is being utilized to get a dataframe from the input parameter data.
-XTGeo data can be reused in the instance to increase performance.
+XTGeo data is reused in the instance to increase performance.

 Methods for extracting property statistics